Creating, Financing and

 book is printed, send the Library Of Congress a copy of the book.

-through the mail.
-All eligible work is considered copyrighted the
+part of getting your LCCN.
+All eligible work is considered copyrighted

 moment you make it, but getting it officially copyrighted will give you